dokku/dokku/docs/community/plugins.md

 [See the full documentation](/docs/development/plugin-creation.md).

-## Official Plugins (Beta)
+## Official Plugins

 The following plugins are available and provided by Dokku maintainers.
-Where noted, these plugins should be considered beta software and may not have been used as thoroughly as community plugins.
 Please file issues against their respective issue trackers.

 | Plugin                                                                                            | Author                | Compatibility         |
 | ------------------------------------------------------------------------------------------------- | --------------------- | --------------------- |